jacobprall/compression-presentation-app/README.md

 ```

 The insert will append new data with one week interval to guarantee we don't
 touch any previous chunk but creates new ones.
-It keeps inserting ~ 40k records
+It keeps inserting around 40k records
 per month.

 ### Testing the compression